rotemyoeli/MAPF-Collision/README.md

   1. Load the results.xls file into a data structure.
   2. Get 'm' as 'Maximum error steps' from user input.
   3. For X in agents using A*:
-      Find for each agent 'm' (user's input) changes in his original path that will cause maximum 'damage' to other agent.\n 'damage' defined as extension of the original agent's path.\n Maximum damage calculated by the sigma-g of all other agents.\n
+      Find for each agent 'm' (user's input) changes in his original path that will cause maximum 'damage' to other agent.<br />
+      'damage' defined as extension of the original agent's path.<br />
+      Maximum damage calculated by the sigma-g of all other agents.<br />
   4. Choose the agent that cause the maximum sigma-g and show run-time.

 We will build the 'def heuristic(a, b):' to use: